TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-missed.md

 * Try running updates directly on the machine.
 If the machine cannot update, consult the [list of potential errors in the troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#hresult).
 * If updates run locally, try removing and reinstalling the agent on the machine by following the instructions at ["Remove a VM from Update Management"](https://docs.microsoft.com/azure/automation/automation-update-management#remove-a-vm-for-update-management).

+### **Updates aren't installing while "Never reboot" is selected"**

+* Some updates can be dependent on other required updates.
+If a required update needs a reboot, and "Never reboot" is selected, the required update will not finish installing and any dependent updates will not be able to install until the next update deployment.

 ### **I know updates are available, but they don't show as needed on my machines**

 * This often happens if machines are configured to get updates from WSUS/SCCM, but WSUS/SCCM have not approved the updates.